gerpy/rpm-install/README.md

 For **Megadrive**, due to the super heavy use of dithering to overcome the only 61 simultaneous color display.
 So I prepend a **`jinc2-dedither`** pass, which arguably produces way less artifacts than **`mdapt`** (on text in particular).
 It is kind of heretic but it helps preserving better details than by blurring everything under super heavy composite stuff.

-> In addition to this shader settings, it is possible to feel more nostalgic by using **video filters** (saved as content directory overrides).
+> In addition to this shader settings, it is possible to feel more nostalgic by using **video filters (CPU)** (saved as content directory overrides).
 I would try :
 > - An RC Blargg filter for 8 bits
 > - Composite for 16 bits
 > - RGB or nothing for 32+ bits